Siriusmart/youtube-tui/README.md

 * Config files are stored in `~/.config/youtube-tui`

 ## Config files
 The config files are located in `~/.config/youtube-tui`, run the program once to create the config files.
+The following are the default config files:

 > ### `main.yml`
 > ```yaml